skalenetwork/skale-consensus/docs/exit.md

 # Intro

-A graceful way to exit skaled is on a block boundary at the moment, when a block is processed by skaled and ConsensusExtFace::createBlock() function returns.

-Gracefull exit guarantees that consensus will not be corrupt and blocks have been processed correctly by EVM.
+A graceful way to exit skaled is on a block boundary at the moment when a block is processed by skaled, and the ConsensusExtFace::createBlock() function returns.
+Graceful exit guarantees that consensus will not be corrupt, and blocks have been processed correctly by EVM.

-The goal of this specification is to achieve gracefull exit in most cases.
+The goal of this specification is to achieve graceful exit in most cases.

 # Exit procedure
 ## Exit procedure state diagram

-The following diagram describes skaled exit procedure
+The following diagram describes the skaled exit procedure:

 ```mermaid
 graph TD;